Smoothed Particle Hydrodynamics in pkdgrav3 for Shock Physics Simulations. I. Hydrodynamics: Code Description

 The summation is computed using the interaction list assembled during the neighbor search (see Section~\ref{sec:Neighbor_search}) and is performed vectorized either on the CPU or the GPU.
 For each particle in the group and each potential neighbor, the distance is calculated and depending if this is smaller than the kernel size, the particle is treated as a neighbor, otherwise it is skipped.

-The smoothing length $h_i$ is apriori unknown, but the derivation from the Lagrangian provides a natural criterion for automatically adapting it to the local particle distribution \citep[see][]{springelCosmologicalSmoothedParticle2002,priceSmoothedParticleHydrodynamics2012}, leading to a smooth spatial variation of $h$.
-To achieve this, we compute the local number density of particles $n_i = \sum_jW_{ij}(h_i)$ and its derivative with respect to $h_i$, which are then used in Newton–Raphson iterations to maintain a constant "number of neighbors in the kernel ball":
+The smoothing length $h_i$ is apriori unknown, but the derivation from the Lagrangian provides a natural criterion for automatically adapting it to the local particle distribution \citep[see][]{springelCosmologicalSmoothedParticle2002,priceSmoothedParticleHydrodynamics2012,hopkinsGeneralClassLagrangian2013}, leading to a smooth spatial variation of $h$.
+To achieve this, we compute the density according to Equation~\eqref{eq:Density_estimate} and its derivative with respect to $h_i$, which are then used in Newton-Raphson iterations to maintain a constant effective mass in the kernel:

 We do not have to walk the tree in each iteration to find the neighbors, because we keep the precomputed interaction list.
 To accommodate expanding kernels we slightly over-select potential neighbors during the neighbor search for the density pass by assuming a slightly larger kernel.
 After the density pass, the ball bounds objects (see Section~\ref{sec:Neighbor_search}) in the tree are updated with the new value to give subsequent passes accurate bounds.
 In addition to the density, this pass also calculates the correction term (also called $\nabla h$ term) needed to account for the gradient of the smoothing length given by